How to Get an Offer in Compromise Approved and Other FAQs

 Yes.
 The compromise process is fairly complex and a tax professional who provides OIC tax services can greatly increase your chances of getting your offer accepted.
 Remember, if a licensed tax professional does not believe you are a good candidate for an Offer in Compromise, they will help you find the next best option for you to resolve your taxes with the IRS.

 At TaxCure, we are a marketplace for tax resolution professionals and we have made it easy for taxpayers to find the best tax professional to help with their unique tax problems.
 You can start your search below by selecting the agency or agencies that you have problems with.
 You can then further filter your search by a particular problem you have or a solution you are looking for (i.e. Offer in Compromise).
-Then, you get results for professionals that have that unique experience, and you can start reaching out to them for free consultations until you find the right fit for your needs.
+Then, you get results for professionals who have experience filing successful offer-in-compromise applications, and you can start reaching out to them for free consultations until you find the right fit for your needs.

 11. Can anyone qualify for an Offer in Compromise?